pkgstore/.github/profile/README.md

-[**iHub TO**](https://ihub.to/) is a non-profit organization dedicated to research and development of web technologies.
+[**iHUB**](https://ihub.to/) is a non-profit organization dedicated to research and development in server and web technologies.

-We are engaged in development of web applications, modules, add-ons.
-We make localizations for CMF / CMS.
+We develop web applications, modules and add-ons.
 We administer servers and workstations, write documentation and useful articles.

-**Package Store** is our global knowledge and development storage for CMS/CMF, Linux OS and other various systems.
+**Package Store** is our global repository of knowledge and development for CMS/CMF, Linux and various other systems.

 <img src="https://raw.githubusercontent.com/pkgstore/.github/main/img.01.min.svg" width="100%" alt="OctoCat"/>